Tamtech-star/Freelaner-Tamtech-Mobile-app/README.md

 Upload synchronization and payment approval are separate.
 Confirm that the record exists on the backend, then use the backend's configured review/approval workflow.
 The mobile sync worker does not approve commission payments.

+If a converted freelancer sale is missing from Pending Payments, verify that the deployed database accepts `pending_admin`, that a `commission_invoices` row exists, and that the review endpoint is filtering that same status.
+For a sale-first/lead-later match, also confirm the retroactive matcher linked the conversion to the new lead.

+### Editing a sale shows a backend deployment message

+The cached sales-history row is still used to prefill the form.
+Transfer and deploy the backend `GET/PATCH /sales-record/:id` route and its required Supabase migration, then refresh sales history.
+Do not replace the conversion ID with a lead ID in the edit URL.

+### Showroom audio continues or fails to resume

+Showroom routes intentionally pause audio while navigating between experiences and stop/unload it when leaving or unmounting.
+Keep that lifecycle when modifying routes.
+Audio failures should not block visual interaction; confirm the referenced files under `assets/sounds/` exist and are valid audio files.

 ### A pending submission does not upload

 Check: